Félix d'Hérelle

+Between 1918 and 1921 d'Hérelle discovered different types of bacteriophages that could infect several other species of bacteria including Vibrio cholerae.
+Bacteriophages were heralded as a potential treatment for diseases such as typhoid and cholera, but their promise was forgotten with the development of penicillin.
+Since the early 1970s, bacteria have continued to develop resistance to antibiotics such as penicillin, and this has led to a renewed interest in the use of bacteriophages to treat serious infections.

 Biography

 Early years

+Félix d'Hérelle's place of birth has been debated, but current research has concluded that he was born in France.
 Félix d'Hérelle's father, Hubert Augustin Félix Haerens d'Herelle, died at the age of 30 when Félix was six years old.
 From 7 to 17 years of age, d'Hérelle attended school in Paris, including the Lycée Condorcet and Lycée Louis-le-Grand high schools.
 In the fall of 1891, d'Hérelle traveled to Bonn, Germany where he attended lectures at the University of Bonn for several months.
 Between the ages of 16 and 24, d'Hérelle traveled extensively via money given by his mother.
 At 16, he started to travel through western Europe by bike.
 At 17, after finishing school, he traveled through South America.
 Afterwards, he continued his travels through Europe, including Turkey, where he, at 20, met his wife, Marie Caire.

 At 24, now the father of a daughter, d'Hérelle and his family moved to Canada.
 He built a home laboratory and studied microbiology from books and his own experiments.
 Through the influence of a friend of his late father, he earned a commission from the Canadian government to study the fermentation and distillation of maple syrup to schnapps.
 His father's friend pointed out that Pasteur "made a good beginning by studying fermentations, so it might be interesting to you, too."
 He also worked as a medic for a geological expedition, even though he had no medical degree or real experience.
 Together with his brother, he invested almost all his money in a chocolate factory, which soon went bankrupt.

-During this period, d'Herelle published his first scientific paper, "De la formation du carbone par les végétaux" in the May 1901 issue of Le Naturaliste Canadien. d'Hérelle contended in the paper that the results of his experiments indicated that carbon was a compound, not an element.
+During this period, d'Hérelle published his first scientific paper, "De la formation du carbone par les végétaux" in the May 1901 issue of Le Naturaliste Canadien. d'Hérelle contended in the paper that the results of his experiments indicated that carbon was a compound, not an element.